Here you can find all my Salesforce IdeaExchange contributions. Let's make the change!

 trackCart layer.
 Suitable for personalisation, perfect for passing data needed for rebuilding the cart.

 This one is an extension of the above idea.
-We already have a way to decide which Product Catalog Attributes are displayed in Behavioral Trigger Content Block.
+We already have a way to decide which Product Catalog Attributes are displayed in the Behavioral Trigger Content Block.
 But in many cases, when I use Abandoned Cart, I would like to show

 Below are three solution tiers: